SenseTecnic/node-red-contrib-predix-timeseries/README.md

 Once you have all the correct information and deploy the flow, you should see the node showing "Authenticated".
 ![](readme_images/data_query_authenticated.png?raw=true)

 The data query node has a drop down menu with 4 options.
-They are referring to four API endpoints of the [Preix timeseries data services](https://www.predix.io/api#!/Asset).
+They are referring to four API endpoints of the [Predix timeseries data services](https://www.predix.io/services/service.html?id=1177).

    * Get all available aggregations
    * Query datapoints